The Moon ~

 The vibration of her movement through space reverberates throughout all of the cosmos and within each and every being of this creation, breathing life into our world and guiding us in, with her magnetic pull, towards ever deepening our own connection with ourselves and Nature.

-When we listen and look towards Nature to show us the way, we find that she teaches us of the very language of the Spirit of Creation.
+When we listen and look towards Nature to show us the way, we find that she teaches us the very language of the Spirit of Creation.

 Ritual is an archaic sacred practice that brings us into our bodies and souls.
 It is the act of using the heart, mind, body, and in some cases, voice in harmony to express a sacred intention one wishes to align with.

-What makes ritual so powerful and personal to an individual is the focus and strength of intention originating from the heart and given like an offering out in connection to Spirit and in union with the Spirit within us.
+What makes ritual so powerful and personal to an individual is the focus and strength of intention originating from the heart and given like an offering out in connection to the spirit and in union with the spirit within.

 - Lighting incense or burning herbs like sage or frankincense and using essential oils.
 These are powerful ways to immediately clear and raise the vibrational energy of a space, as well as awaken the senses and heighten one’s sense of awareness or presence in the space.